elia-etzanidi/voice-and-audio-signals/README.md

 ## Prerequisites

-To run the code, please install the required libraries by running:
+To run the code, install the required libraries by running:

 ```bash
 pip install -r requirements.txt
 ```

-## Data Structure (Very Important)
+## Data Structure

-The audio files and transcriptions are NOT included.
+The audio files and transcriptions are not included.

-In order to run `main.py`, please create a `data` folder in the root directory (next to `main.py`) with the following exact structure:
+In order to run `main.py`, create a `data` folder in the root directory with the following structure:

 ```text
 project_folder/